2023 Honey Beer Competition

 All beers will be entered into this category and judged on the use of honey and honey bee imagery in the name, graphics and description of the beer.

-- Fill out the registration form on the following page by Friday, July 19, 2019
+- Fill out the registration form on the following page by June 30, 2023 (The 2023 Honey Beer Competition will be limited to 300 entries)

-- Submit at least three 12oz bottles or cans to: National Honey Board, 23 Rose Court, Glen Carbon, IL 62034
+- Submit at least three 12oz bottles or cans to: [shipping address to be announced at a later date]

 - Breweries may submit multiple entries per category, but each beer may only be entered in one category.